dessa-oss/atlas/docs/api_docs/sources/gui.md

 # The Atlas GUI

-### Introduction
+## Introduction

 ![Overview page](assets/images/overview.png "Overview page")

-Foundations Atlas helps you easily add record keeping into your modeling workflow — something essential in the modern-day modeling lifecycle.
+Atlas helps you easily add record keeping into your modeling workflow — something essential in the modern-day modeling lifecycle.

 Almost every piece of information can be retrieved and examined through the Foundations CLI, but our GUI gives you a better experience than working from a Terminal session does.